 If you need to build credit or rebuild credit but can’t get approved for a credit card, you can even check if you qualify for a secured credit card or a credit builder loan.

 Myth #7: Maxing out your credit cards won’t hurt your score provided you make your payments on time.

 While your payment history is the most important factor that influences your credit score, the second most important factor is the amounts you owe in relation to your credit limits.
 If you continually max out your credit cards and make only the minimum payment, your credit score will pay the price.

 Myth #8: Checking your credit will ding your credit score.

 If you’re curious how your credit score looks but worried checking it will hurt your credit in the short-term, your fears are entirely unfounded.
 The reality is, there are a ton of ways to get an estimate of your credit score without any impact.
-In fact, you can check an estimate of your credit score for free here.
+In fact, you can check your credit score for free here.

 Also note that the website AnnualCreditReport.com lets you check your credit report from all three credit reporting agencies — Experian, Equifax, and TransUnion — once per year.
 Doing so is free and it has no impact to your credit score at all.

 Myth #9: You only have one credit score.